OG-Hunter/seditiontracker.github.io-/docs/_suspects/kenneth-rader.md

 perpwalk:
 quote: "When the judge says you're going to prison, I'm going to say, no disrespect, your honor, but I made peace with God before I left, so let's do this."
 title: Kenneth Rader charged on January 11, 2022
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on June 1, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true